SicParv1sMagna/flowcore/docs/guide/getting-started.md

 # Getting Started

-Graphlet is a small headless graph runtime.
+Graphlet is a typed headless graph runtime.

 It does not render UI and does not depend on any framework.
 You create a graph from tuple entries and move through nodes.